 Ada D. Stewart, MD, FAAFP

 A member of the AAFP since 1995, Stewart has served in several leadership positions at the state and national level.
-She currently is a member of the AAFP Commission on Health of the Public and Science and past chair of the commission’s Tobacco Prevention and Control Advisory Committee.
+Stewart has served on numerous commissions and committees, most recently as a member of the AAFP Commission on Health of the Public and Science, and past chair of the commission’s Tobacco Prevention and Control Advisory Committee.
 Stewart was convener for the AAFP National Conference of Special Constituencies in 2010 and the New Physician delegate to the AAFP Congress of Delegates in 2004.
 Also active in the American Medical Association, Stewart served as AAFP resident delegate to the AMA Resident and Fellow Section, and was chair of the AMA Minority Affairs Consortium Governing Council.

 On the state level, Stewart served the South Carolina Academy of Family Physicians as president-elect, president and board chair.
-She continues to serve on the South Carolina AFP Board of Directors and as chair of their Commission on Public Health.
+She continues to serve the South Carolina AFP as chair of its Commission on Public Health.
+On local level, she currently serves as President of the Columbia Medical Society.

 Stewart is also a member of the American Academy of HIV Medicine, the American Academy of Hospice and Palliative Care Medicine, the National Medical Association and the American Women’s Medical Association.

 Born and reared in an underserved urban area of Cleveland, Ohio, Stewart has committed her career to ensuring uninsured and low-income families have access to high quality health care.
-She began her career as a National Health Services Corps scholar, caring for underserved patients in rural South Carolina.
+She began her career as a National Health Service Corps scholar, caring for underserved patients in rural South Carolina.
 She continues to work with underserved communities in both rural and urban settings.
 From 2003 to 2012, Stewart served as chief medical officer and HIV specialist at the Richland Community Health Care Association, Eastover and Columbia, South Carolina.
+She was recognized in 2017 for her dedicated service in Hepatitis C treatment and prevention by the South Carolina HIV/AIDS Council.

 Stewart earned her Bachelor of Science degree in pharmacy from Ohio Northern University, Ada, Ohio.
 Realizing she wanted to have a more direct impact on patients’ lives and wellbeing, she returned to school, completing her medical degree at the Medical College of Ohio and her family medicine residency training at Palmetto Richland Memorial Hospital, Columbia, South Carolina.